Ptt-official-app/Ptt-iOS/README.md

 - We're using [PaintCode Plugin for Sketch](https://www.paintcodeapp.com/sketch) for vector image assets.

 ## SwiftLint
-If you are using Apple Silicon, you might experience `brew` not installed error
+If you are using Apple Silicon, you might experience `brew: command not found` error
 That is because `Homebrew` on Apple Silicon installs the binaries into the `/opt/homebrew/bin` folder by default.
 To instruct Xcode where to find `Homebrew`
 Please create a symbolic link in `/usr/local/bin`
 ```